 This game of cat and mouse – with medical technology advancing faster than regulations – is a catch 22 for healthcare because medical institutions need to employ technologies such as mobile devices to keep abreast of modern consumer demands.
 Yet the FDA constantly plays catch-up.
 A survey conducted by Spyglass Consulting Group in 2018 found that nine of 10 healthcare systems planned huge investments in smartphones and secure unified communications over the following year and a half.
 But the FDA didn’t make amendments to the Medical Device User Fee until early 2017 when it launched an incubator unit specifically dedicated to dealing with digital health and telemedicine regulations.
 Telemedicine and digital health were well underway by then.
 (The FDA’s unit was also aimed at trying to figure out how to integrate artificial intelligence and other wearable technology tools into healthcare – two technologies that had already made inroads in the medical field before 2017.)

 Additionally, the rapid rate at which the medical field has adopted the use of internet-connected devices is indicative of the healthcare field’s need to introduce such technologies.
 Patients are demanding it.
 An IQVIA report from late 2017 noted that there were over 318,000 health apps available on the top app stores worldwide – nearly double what was available in 2015.
 At that time, more than 200 apps were being added each day.
 And research from 2018 points out that 40% of doctors say that mobile technology can lessen the number of visits to a clinic, while 93% of physicians acknowledge that mobile apps can enhance patients’ health.
 This rapid adoption has left healthcare institutions scrambling to try to fit mobile device usage into its compliance requirements.
-The more endpoints (devices) used on a network, the more vulnerabilities, and risk for non-compliance.
+The more endpoints (devices) used on a network, the more vulnerabilities, and risks for non-compliance.

 If patients are demanding it, but the government is constantly playing catch-up, where does that leave healthcare organizations?
 Tools including cloud-based technologies, automated processes, and other medical device management control software have emerged as the solutions to the healthcare field’s need to continually keep up with evolving compliance regulations while staying competitive.